-Any individual with an active status as a faculty member, staff member, or student.
+Any individual with an active status as a faculty member, staff member, employee, or student.
 Students who are inactive for any reason are not community members for purposes of "Rights and Responsibilities."
-Faculty and staff members on involuntary leave and alumni are not community members within the scope of "Rights and Responsibilities" unless they hold another active affiliation.
+Employees on involuntary leave and alumni are not community members within the scope of "Rights and Responsibilities" unless they hold another active affiliation.